 |Major Groups > Boletes > Suillus > Suillus cavipes|

-This is a fascinating and gorgeous Suillus species, found under tamarack (Larix laricina) throughout the range of the host tree.
-It is fairly unmistakable, featuring a dry, densely hairy brown cap, a beautifully yellow or greenish yellow pore surface, and a stem that is almost always hollow in the base when mature.
+This is a fascinating and gorgeous Eurasian Suillus species, found under European larch (Larix decidua) throughout the range of the host tree, in northern and montane areas of the continent.
+It is fairly unmistakable, featuring a dry, densely hairy, brown cap, a beautifully yellow pore surface, and a brown stem that is almost always hollow when mature (hence the epithet cav-ipes, "hollow-stem").

 Boletinus cavipes is a synonym.

-Cap: 3-10 cm; convex becoming broadly convex or flat, sometimes with a broad central bump; fairly dry; densely hairy with whitish to brownish hairs and fibers; yellowish brown, reddish brown, or brown; usually with white partial veil remnants on the margin.
+Cap: 4–9 cm; convex at first, becoming broadly convex; dry; densely hairy to sub-scaly with whitish to brown hairs and fibrils; yellowish brown, reddish brown, or brown; featuring white partial veil remnants on the margin.

-Pore Surface: Yellow or greenish yellow; not bruising; pores angular and radially arranged (but not boletinoid), about 1 mm across; tubes to 5 mm deep.
+Pore Surface: Yellow; not bruising; pores angular and radially arranged, about 1–2 mm across; tubes to 5 mm deep.

-Stem: 4-9 cm long; .5-1.5 cm thick; sometimes somewhat bulbous; yellow and smooth toward the apex, brownish and hairy below; sometimes with a fragile ring; hollow in the base.
+Stem: 3–6 cm long; 1.5–3 cm thick; equal or slightly club-shaped; yellow and bald toward the apex; brown and velvety below; with a fragile white ring; hollow; basal mycelium white.